-What do you do when a family member dies in Richardson, Texas?
+What do you do when a Richardson, Texas, relative passes away?

-If your spouse passed away, parent passed away, or sibling passed away, schedule a free consultation with a Richardson probate lawyer.
-The probate attorney can help you deal with your family member’s property.
+If your spouse passed away, parent passed away, or sibling passed away, schedule a consultation with an experienced Richardson, TX, probate lawyer.
+The probate attorney can help you deal with your family member’s legal matters, assets, and bills.

-The list of property to deal with can seem overwhelming: the house, car, retirement account, bank account, savings, furniture, other personal property.
-What if the decedent had debts?
+The list of property to deal with can seem overwhelming: the house, car, retirement account, bank account, savings, furniture, other personal property… What if the deceased had debts?
 How do you transfer all the property to the correct people?
 How do you know who inherits each piece of property?

-Fortunately, in the State of Texas, handling an estate is easy and inexpensive, compared to many other states.
-The probate lawyer will walk you through all the steps and make the process as straightforward as possible.
+Fortunately, in the State of Texas, handling an estate is easy and inexpensive compared to many other states.
+This process is called “probate” and our experienced Richardson, Texas, probate lawyers will walk you through all the steps and make the process as straightforward as possible.

 What is Probate?